gunn/godlike/README.markdown

 	require 'godlike'
 	GODLIKE_SOUND = 'supreme_victory' # leave off extension
 	# Note, you can also provided an absolute path to play your own sounds

+Or set to a proc:

+	sounds = %w[godlike headshot killingspree perfect supreme_victory ultrakill]
+	GODLIKE_SOUND = proc { sounds[(sounds.size*rand).to_i] }
+	# Pic a sound at random each time

 ## Notes
+The Autotest hook :all\_good was firing even on failure for me so I've changed it to use the :ran\_command hook plus some checks. -Arthur

 Big thanks to [Carlos Brando](http://github.com/carlosbrando/autotest-notification) for writing the cocoa script to play audio.